Here is a detailed comparison of these two iconic wild canines.

 Coyote Facts and Information

-• Their mating period is around February and March.
-The female gives birth to the offspring in groups.
-This group number can vary from 3 to 12.
-Both the male and female take care of their baby carefully.
+- Their mating season occurs between February and March.
+The female gives birth to a litter of pups, usually ranging from 3 to 12.
+Both the male and female are dedicated parents and take careful care of their young.

 Gray Wolf Facts and Information

-• The life-span of an average wolf varies from 6 to 13 years whereas few can live up to 20 years.
+- The lifespan of an average wild wolf varies from 6 to 13 years, though some in captivity can live up to 20 years.

 Coyote vs. Gray Wolf Comparison Table